-SB8 SCHOOL INFRASTRUCTURE AND TECHNOLOGY (GARDNER R, TERHAR L) To require the Ohio School Facilities Commission to establish a program assisting school districts in purchasing technology and making physical alterations to improve technology infrastructure and school safety and security.
-Current Status: 4/25/2017 - Senate Education, (Third Hearing)
+- SB8 SCHOOL INFRASTRUCTURE AND TECHNOLOGY (GARDNER R, TERHAR L) To require the Ohio School Facilities Commission to establish a program assisting school districts in purchasing technology and making physical alterations to improve technology infrastructure and school safety and security. - Current Status: 6/20/2017 House Education and Career Readiness, (Third Hearing)

-Senate Bill 8, introduced by Sens.
+SenateBill 8, introduced by Sens.
 Randy Gardner (R-Bowling Green) and Louis Terhar (R-Cincinnati), requires the School Facilities Commission to establish a program that would allow a school district to apply for state funding to make infrastructure improvements specifically for technology and or safety and security.
-In order to qualify for funding under this proposal a district must not have already received assistance under the Classroom Facilities Assistance Program (CFAP).
+In order to qualify for funding under this proposal a district must not have already received assistance under the Classroom Facilities AssistanceProgram (CFAP).
 The bill requires the School Facilities Commission to establish guidelines and procedures for participation in the program including the method for determining funding amounts and whether or not the funding should be related to the district's state share of the basic project cost.
+HB 37 is a companion bill in the House but SB 8 is expected to be the vehicle.